Annual energy statements make it easier to switch energy. Find out how they work.

 A reminder that you can switch your gas and electricity supplier.

-Your annual energy statement will make it easier to switch, because it will provide you with all the information you need to compare prices on one piece of paper, so there's need to hunt around for your bills, worry about whether they're estimated readings or not, guess what your plan name is or do complicated calculations to work out your annual usage.
+Your annual energy statement will make it easier to switch, because it will provide you with all the information you need to compare prices on one piece of paper, so there's no need to hunt around for your bills, worry about whether they're estimated readings or not, guess what your plan name is or do complicated calculations to work out your annual usage.

-Annual energy statements are being rolled-out by December 2010, so when you receive yours, don't just shove it in the back of a drawer - act on it.
+So when you receive yours, don't just shove it in the back of a drawer - act on it.
 Think of it as an annual reminder to make sure you're paying the cheapest price for your gas and electricity.